noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		const canceled = !domEl.dispatchEvent(event);
 		if (canceled) console.log('preventDefault was called')

-	// create event with custom data via the detail proeprty
-	// if bubbles, boomers can listen for incidences dispatched on millenials const event = new CustomEvent('wtf', { bubbles: true|false, detail: { ...yourShitHere }})

 	// dispatch an event in response to some other event
 		// As the user types, the textarea inside the form dispatches/triggers the event to fire, and uses itself as the starting point